What is Risograph Printing?

 For print, artwork should be:

-Please follow the instructions or we will ask that you resubmit and you may find that your job delayed.
+Please follow the link below for instructions on file naming.
+If you submit without following our naming conventions we will ask that you resubmit which may result in your job being delayed.

 48 hours + 24 hours for each additional color.
 Turnaround times are dependent on drying time between printing each color and side.